GeneStat/Literature-Review/README.md

     This is a typical example of scientific research (biomarker discovery) project based on TCGA and GEO (Gene Expression Omnibus) data.

+10. Fuhrman J. *et al*.
+A review of explainable and interpretable AI with applications in COVID-19 imaging. **Med Phys**.
+2021 Nov 18.
+Online ahead of print. doi: [10.1002/mp.15359](https://doi.org/10.1002/mp.15359)

+    We mentioned image processing for diagnosis.
+This review paper could provide some related knowledge.